omuse-geoscience/omuse/README.md

 ### How do I get set up? ###

-To install first install [AMUSE www.amusecode.org] from source.
+To install first install [AMUSE](www.amusecode.org) from source.
 Then in the AMUSE trunk, clone the OMUSE source into /src, such that this directory contains src/amuse and src/omuse subdirectories.
 The community codes of OMUSE are not yet automatically build by the framework, so you need to build them manually by going into each of:
 * src/omuse/community/adcirc